"The prayer of the righteous man has great power in its effects." - James 5:16

 This story, in the eighth chapter of Matthew's Gospel, is meant to show us both the authority of Jesus and the necessity of faith.
 Since Jesus' address in the synagogue in chapter 3 all the way through chapter 7, Jesus has been teaching.
 Chapter 7 ends with this verse, "And when Jesus finished these sayings, the crowds were astonished at his teaching, for he taught them as one who had authority, and not as their scribes."
 This leads us to understand that the scribes were teaching in the name of Moses whereas Jesus is teaching of His own authority.
 In fact, He often says, "you have heard it said...but I say."

 The centurion is interceding on behalf of his servant.
 This tells us that the centurion was a man with compassion.
 He had a heart for his fellow man.
 He did not treat his servant as a possession but as a human person with worth.
-We can even guess that he loved this servant by the lengths that he goes to to approach Jesus asking for healing.
+We can even guess that he loved this servant by the efforts he puts forth to approach Jesus and ask for the healing.
 The centurion certainly didn't approach Jesus under cover of darkness and he didn't hide his faith that Jesus was someone special, "Lord, I am not worthy."

 The centurion, as a man in authority, also recognized the authority of Jesus.
 He recognizes the fact that if his own words have such power over those under his authority, how much more power resides in the words of this Jesus of Nazareth!

 My favorite quote from this passage is, "When Jesus heard him, he marveled..."
 I pray that during this season of Advent my faith may increase and the Lord will "marvel" at my prayers as well.
 Lord, I am not worthy to have you come under my roof, but only say the word and I shall be healed, only say the word and my loved ones will be healed, only say the word and this world will be healed.